Greece battles 4 major wildfires; hotels, homes evacuated

 But more than five hours after an emergency message was sent by phone to residents, the evacuation was still “ongoing,” fire service spokesman Yannis Artopoios told reporters.
 He said 50 firefighters with 17 fire engines, nine special firefighting planes and one helicopter are fighting the blaze.

-The biggest fire Saturday was burning in northeastern Greece near the border with Τurkey for the third day running, inside a national forest that is the home to rare species, especially vultures.
-The Dadia national forest is mostly made up of highly flammable pine trees.

-The fire service said 320 firefighters in 68 fire engines, plus 6 special planes, 9 helicopters and numerous volunteers are fighting the fire, while another 200 lumberjacks are cutting firebreak paths through the forest.

-Two more major fires were burning Saturday, one in a remote mountainous area in the region of Western Macedonia and one in southeastern Peloponnese, Artopoios said.
+Two more major fires were burning Saturday, one in a remote mountainous area in the region of Western Macedonia and another in the southern Peloponnese region, Artopoios said.

-The European Union gave Greece’s forest service with 72 million euros this year to help maintain forests and clear them to prevent fires from spreading.

-Greece, unlike other areas in Europe, has so far avoided a heat wave, but temperatures have been rising.
-The country’s hot, dry summers and strong winds have combined with the longer-term effects of climate change to increase the overall risk of forest fires.

 Follow all AP stories on climate change at https://apnews.com/hub/climate-and-environment